Why Bitcoin- And Ethereum-Related Stocks Are Falling - Benzinga

-Cryptocurrency-related stocks, including Coinbase Global Inc COIN, Marathon Digital Holdings Inc MARA and Riot Blockchain Inc RIOT, are trading lower Tuesday amid a decrease in the price of Bitcoin BTC/USD and Ethereum ETH/USD.
+Cryptocurrency-related stocks, including Coinbase Global Inc COIN, Marathon Digital Holdings Inc MARA and Riot Blockchain Inc RIOT, are trading lower Monday amid a sharp decrease in the price of Bitcoin BTC/USD and Ethereum ETH/USD.

-The crypto market has been tracking Nasdaq performance closely over the last few months.
-The Nasdaq was leading the markets lower on Tuesday at last check.
+Bitcoin, the world's oldest cryptocurrency, fell to its lowest levels since the end of 2020 on Monday.
+The crypto market seems to be falling amid a selloff in broader risk assets after traditional markets traded sharply lower last week in the wake of runaway inflation data.

+Crypto lending company Celsius stopped withdrawals for its customers, which has sparked investor fear.
+Binance also paused Bitcoin withdrawals, citing a "stuck transaction."

 Photo: Eivind Pedersen from Pixabay.